Honey For Children: When To Introduce, Benefits And Precautions

 5. How can honey help improve a child’s immune system?

-Honey is a rich source of essential nutrients, antioxidants, and amino acids that aid as a medicinal remedy for several health issues.
+Honey has antimicrobial properties and is rich in essential nutrients, antioxidants, and amino acids that aid in resolving several health issues.
 Thus, honey is known for its immune-boosting qualities (23).

 Infographic: Honey Types And Quality Determination